We are investing in training and jobs, skills and education, and providing our people the opportunity to do great things.

 - We have robust and clear data to measure our progress.
 We benchmark ourselves against the best.

-To support our work, we currently have six employee networks governed by a Diversity and Inclusion Action Group.
+To support our work, we currently have seven employee networks governed by a Diversity and Inclusion Action Group.
 The networks help us to attract, recruit, develop and maintain diverse talent and share experience and ideas across the business.
 These networks are:

 - Black, Asian and Minority Ethnic